sivakumar6678/sivakumar6678/README.md

 - He/Him

 ### ⚡ Fun Fact:
-- I transitioned to using Ubuntu for development due to my laptop's slow performance with Windows, and I've been loving the experience!
+- I transitioned to using Ubuntu and Fedora for development due to my laptop's slow performance with Windows, and I've been loving the experience!
+- I am More woking on fedora for developement and editing in windows

 <p align="center">
   <img src="https://miro.medium.com/v2/resize:fit:1358/1*yw0TnheAGN-LPneDaTlaxw.gif" alt="banner" width="100%" /></p>